Granite Sealers

 Wearing gloves, be sure to apply the granite sealer evenly over the entire surface of the counter.
 Once the entire surface is damp, then it’s time to move on to the next step.
 Be sure to not overapply the sealer.
 The counter should be damp, but it shouldn’t be soaking wet.

-Step Five: Wait The Appropriate Amount Of Time
+Step Five: Wait The Appropriate Amount of Time

 Step Six: Finish It Up